mages/R_in_Insurance_2014/Readme.md

  possible when a lot of observations are available (and classical computations will be too complex).
-With the perspective of a muggle, I will try to explain the power of Bayesian techniques (usually seen as a magical black box by non-bayesians).
+With the perspective of a muggle, I will try to explain the power of Bayesian techniques (usually seen as a magical black box by non-Bayesians).